renovatebot/renovate/lib/modules/platform/azure/index.md

 - Edit work items in this node
 - View work items in this node

-If the user do not have the permissions, pull request creation will succeed but without a link to the work item.
+If the user does not have these permissions, Renovate still creates a PR but it won't have a link to the work item.

 ### Adding tags to Pull Requests